Two steamed buns and a bowl of boiled cabbage, carrots, or unpeeled potatoes—Qian Xiaohong had boring food options in jail.

 Investor representatives and their lawyers have presented their demands to the Kunming procurator in charge of the case during recent visits, said one Nanjing-based lawyer who represents Fanya investors and asked not to be named.
 But the procurator has rejected their demands, citing vague procedural issues.
 The procurator said that only 20% of the funds Fanya received from investors have been recovered so far, the lawyer added.

 When contacted by Quartz, an officer at the Kunming procurator refused to talk about the Fanya case, saying the agency only accepts interviews with journalists licensed by the state.

-Only 20% of their investments have been recovered.
 Previously the investors filed a lawsuit against the Kunming government to the local court, but that was rejected.
 Now they’re bringing the case to higher-level courts, the lawyer said, although it’s unlikely to be accepted there either.

 The investors also plan to file a separate lawsuit against the state banks linked to Fanya—but only after the trial of the Fanya executives is concluded, as a civil suit can only begin after the criminal suit in the same case, according to Chinese laws.

 More than 400 investors have crowdfunded 100,000 yuan among themselves to hire lawyers to provide them with legal advice, and represent them in the case if possible.
 It took them almost a year to find two lawyers (the Nanjing-based lawyer included) who were willing to help them, said a Shanghai-based investor in the group, as most Chinese lawyers don’t want to “take on the government.”